Buckminster Fuller Envisioned a Utopian Future for Humanity… A Tribute to a True Visionary Leader

 Buckminster Fuller’s Contribution

-The geodesic dome, designed from nature’s own geometry, is one of Bucky’s most well-known and significant inventions.
-Space is full of ‘buckyballs’ (also known as “Fullerenes”), which are icosahedral molecules with 60 linked carbon atoms.
+The geodesic dome, designed from nature’s own geometry is one of Bucky’s most well-known and significant inventions.
+Space is full of ‘buckyballs’, also known as “Fullerenes”, icosahedral molecules with 60 linked carbon atoms.

-We live in a holographic universe, and buckyballs are found at every scale from the level of nano particles to galactic measure.
+Modern science has uncovered that we live in a holographic universe, and buckyballs are found at every scale from nano particles to galactic measure.
 This same geometry mirrors itself throughout the interwoven continuum of the cosmos.

 Buckminster Fuller Drawings